Gtimed61/Sip-Happens/README.md

 ## Installation

-Clone repo on your local drive.
+Clone repo on your local drive- git clone

-Initialize your application with the npm init.
+Initialize your application- npm init.

 Download all dependencies-  npm install